Latina Hottie Neyleen Ashley Shows Off Curves In Tiny Bikini

-Neyleen Ashley sent temperatures soaring on Wednesday, June 10, when she teased her nearly 2 million Instagram fans with a three-picture slideshow of herself rocking a skimpy bikini that put her bombshell curves fully on display.
+Neyleen Ashley sent temperatures soaring on Wednesday, June 10, when she teased her nearly 2 million Instagram fans with a three-picture slideshow of herself rocking a skimpy bikini that put her curves fully on display.

 The photo captured the American model — who is of Cuban descent — hanging out on what appeared to be a boat.
-She had on a two-piece bathing suit that featured a colorful print in salmon pink, orange and dark purple against a sky blue background.
+She had on a two-piece bathing suit that featured a colorful salmon pink, orange, and dark purple print against a sky blue background.
 Her bikini bottoms sat high and boasted a thong back that bared her voluptuous derriere.
-They had thin straps that tied on the sides and Neyleen opted to wear them pulled up high, further emphasizing her hourglass figure.
+They had thin straps that tied on the sides and she opted to wear them pulled up high, further emphasizing her hourglass figure.

-Her matching top had itty-bitty triangles that allowed Neyleen to show off her ample cleavage.
+Neyleen’s matching top had itty-bitty triangles that allowed her to show off her ample cleavage.
 They were kept in place by thin straps that tied behind her neck and back.

-She was in Miami, Florida, according to the geotag.
+Neyleen was in Miami, Florida, according to the geotag.
 She also tagged Luxury Miami, a company that specializes in luxury limos and yachts charters.

 Neyleen wore her platinum blond hair in a simple braid and parted in the middle.
-Despite having on a bikini, she opted to wear a full face of makeup, seemingly including black liner and mascara, nude lipstick and bronzer.
-The first and third photos showed Neyleen with her back to the camera, showcasing her booty.
-In the second, she faced the photographer, giving her fans a complete view of her figure and outfit.
+Despite wearing a bikini, she opted to wear a full face of makeup, seemingly including black liner and mascara, nude lipstick, and bronzer.
+The first and third photos showed the model with her back to the camera, showcasing her booty.
+In the second, she faced the photographer, giving her admirers a complete view of her figure and outfit.

 Within the first two hours, the photos have garnered more than 14,500 likes and over 270 comments.
-Her fans took to the comments section to express their admiration for Neyleen and to compliment her on her good looks and style.
+Neyleen’s fans took to the comments section to express their admiration for her and to compliment her on her good looks and style.

 “I’m so jealous rn [hand raised emoji] Enjoy,” one user wrote.

-“Damn you just built different,” replied another user.
+“Damn you just built different,” replied another person.

 “All we need now is you to be cast as a Bond girl @neyleenashley and that caption would be perfect,” a third one chimed in.